stevphan/SUFS/Design Docs/DesignDoc.md

 #### Get File Command

 Get the list of blocks and their respective Data Nodes from the Name Node.
-Per block, get from the Data Node and append to the file.
+Per block, the CLI gets from the first Data Node in the list and appends to the file.
+If any download fails then subsequant Data Nodes in the list for that block are used.
+If all Data Node downloads fail for a given block then the CLI exits with an error.

 ```bash
 /path/to/CLI get-file <name_node_address_and_port> <file_name> <save_location>